 After dropping our bags at our accommodation, we set off on foot to wander the town.
-Within 5 minutes, we found workshops where we could watch a master potter spin a clump of river mud into a work of art right before our eyes.
+Within five minutes, we were watching a master potter spin a clump of local red clay into a work of art right before our eyes.
+From there, we wandered along the river, popping into cafés, wine houses, and small workshops.

 Skip Ahead To My Advice Here!